mahfooz-code/hive-tutorial/data-model/datamodel-table.md

 	CREATE TABLE ctas_employee as SELECT * FROM employee_external;

+#	Use CTAS to create an empty table by copying the schema from another table.
+	CREATE TABLE empty_ctas_employee as SELECT * FROM employee_internal WHERE 1=2;

 # Create a table with both CTAS and CTE

 	CREATE TABLE cte_employee as